D6NK/Imvu-Overlay-No-GUI-/README.md

 - Press windows key and i to activate or deactivate the Modifier.

+- Press Alt and hold Left Mouse Button to drag the window under your mouse anywhere,

 - You can Find the icon for this application in your tray icons on your taskbar.
 Right click for options such as reloading or exiting the application.
   > You can even edit the script if you know what youre doing.
 If you dont then good luck.
 If you do then let me know if you make it better!